UniversalToolCompiler/UTC_ShaderLibrary/README.md

 **Presets:**

 By right clicking under TreeView, you can open the preset menu.
-It gives you the possibility of creating TreeView elements faster.
+It gives you the possibility to create TreeView elements faster.

 ![](/Doc/Screens/UI/Preset1.png)